 - Short-course material can be uploaded to the short-course session page once the programme is finalized.
 A link to an external website hosting the short-course material can also be added.

-- For on-site online short courses, organizers are asked to ensure that virtual attendees are included in the run of the short course.
+- For hybrid short courses, organizers are asked to ensure that virtual attendees are included in the run of the short course.
 Please ensure to regularly check the chat section of the video conference software for questions raised by virtual attendees.
 Also, when questions are asked inside the room, please make sure to repeat these using the microphone to enable virtual attendees to listen to the discussion.

 - Rooms are available for a fixed time period and need to be vacated by the end of the short course to allow the next event to set up.